ArtZero-io/backend/docs/api_test_plan.md

 + Test case ID: API_Test_008
 + Test case Name:  Get Image
 + Test case Description: Test the get image API to retrieve the image's url
 + Pre-requisites: The database should have image hash.
 Use command in mongo get Bid address in DB `db.images.find({},{"input":1, _id:0})`.
-If result isn't found, pls create new NFT
+If result isn't found, pls create new NFT from FE
 + Test Steps:
   1. Send a GET request to the API endpoint `/getImage?input=<image_address>`
   2. Verify the HTTP status code is 200 and the response body contains a image's url